bazelbuild/bazel-blog/_posts/2019-02-05-configurable-builds-part-1.md

     $ bazel build //my:binary --platforms=//platforms:pixel3 --define MYFEATURE=1

 This is a significant improvement over before.
-It's more concise and you no longer have to care what the CPU is. *Any* platform tagged with `:android` is an Android platform.
-So it's easy to express *exactly* what you want and have `select`, rules, and toolchains understand it the same way. `MYFEATURE=1`, which isn't a platform property, remains as before.
+It's more concise and you no longer have to care what the CPU is. *Any* platform with the `constraint_value` `":android"` is an Android platform.
+So it's easy to express *exactly* what you want and have `select`, rules, and toolchains understand it the same way.
+`MYFEATURE=1`, which isn't a platform property, remains as before.

-Rules understand `:android` by declaring [toolchain types](https://docs.bazel.build/versions/master/toolchains.html#writing-rules-that-use-toolchains).
+Rules understand `":android"` by declaring [toolchain types](https://docs.bazel.build/versions/master/toolchains.html#writing-rules-that-use-toolchains).
 For example, `java_binary` can be defined in Starlark as

 ```python